Image

 Enrollment for Medicare Advantage vs. Original Medicare in Virginia

 When you first sign up for Medicare, you’ll enroll in Part A and Part B, which make up Original Medicare.
-On Original Medicare, you can add supplemental coverage (Medigap and prescription drug plans).
+On Original Medicare, you can add supplemental Medicare coverage (Medigap and prescription drug plans).
 You have the option to stick with Original Medicare or switch to a Medicare Advantage plan when you first enroll as well as once a year during the Open Enrollment Period.

 Deciding between Original Medicare and Medicare Advantage is a personal decision based on your specific financial and health status.
 71% of Virginia Medicare recipients are on Original Medicare.
 29% are on a Medicare Advantage plan (source).